n0ot/nutils/src/ReadMe.txt

 You can make windows transparent so they can be hidden yet controlled by the user.
 You can forcefully kill the current window for non-responding applications.
 You can modify the code and restart NUtils without having to hunt for it or even without having AutoIt installed.
-You can also configure a list of windows to be automatically killed when they are seen like "Skype™ - Receiving file.
-Done!".
+You can also configure a list of windows to be automatically killed when they are seen.
 You can hide a window in the first available slot with one keystroke.
 You can bring up a list of all hidden windows and unhide the one you want, either via the system tray or a quick keystroke.
 To learn how to use these functions and many others, read on.